Andreas1313/SequenceTiming/docs/SequenceTiming.md

 1\) earliestStartNextStep Step3:&emsp;&emsp;The error is immediately when the transit is to early.\
 The Step4 is not activated here, because of the error.\
-A startDelay Step4 would not be part of the earliestStartNextStep.
-So this timing graph would exactly look the same.\
 2\) forceStep 4:&emsp;&emsp;In this example we force Step4.
 We imagine that the next position was reached manually after the error, and than we force the next step.
    - Errors are reset.
-   - Forcing a step skips the startDelay (when Step4 would have a startDelay).
    - latestStartNextStep (and earliestStartNextStep) always start at the activation of a step.

 3\) latestStartNextStep Step4:&emsp;&emsp;The error is immediately when the latestStartNextStep is elapsed.
 ***
 &emsp;&emsp;**Functions and pointer variables**
 - void set_nextStep(StepType nextStep)
-After _startDelay/_endDelay and no Error, this _nextStep will be the _actualStep.
+After _endDelay and no Error, this _nextStep will be the _actualStep.
 - void sequenceProcess()
 Call this in every loop().
 - StepType get_actualStep()